Music: Neil Young

 - Living With War is an entire album about Neil's thoughts on George W. Bush.
 Including one cheery sing-along called "Let's Impeach The President!"

 - Rail Enthusiast: Some people buy model trains.
-Young bought a ''model train manufacturer''.
-Both of Young's sons have cerebral palsy, and one of them, Ben, is especially into model trains — so he started getting into trains to have something he and Ben could enjoy together.
+Young bought a model train manufacturer.
+Young's son Ben has cerebral palsy, and is especially into model trains — so he started getting into trains to have something he and Ben could enjoy together.
 Young also invented a new kind of control for the train set allowing everything to be run from what he called "The Big Red Button", so that Ben, a nonspeaking paraplegic, could run the whole set himself.
 He's also the inventor of the CAB-1 remote control device, the Train Master Command Control that lets you run multiple trains from one controller, and Rail Sounds, which provides the authentic sounds of each train in your setup.

 - Record Producer: